heabijay/crtcli/README.md

 **Arguments:**

-- `[PACKAGES_NAMES]` — A space-separated or comma-separated list of package names to compile.
+- `[PACKAGE_NAMES]` — A space-separated or comma-separated list of package names to compile.

-  Defaults: If omitted, crtcli will try to determine the package name from the current directory (by looking for descriptor.json).
+  Defaults: If omitted, crtcli will try to determine the package name(s) from the current directory (by looking for [workspace.crtcli.toml](#workspacecrtclitoml) or descriptor.json).

   Note: When multiple packages are specified, crtcli currently prefers to use `app compile`.
 If you need to compile packages separately, use a command chain like: `crtcli app pkg compile {PACKAGE_NAME} && crtcli app pkg compile {PACKAGE_NAME2}`.